Robert Capa: Personal life

-Capa was born into a middle-class Jewish family in Budapest, where his parents were tailors; Capa's mother was a successful fashion shop owner, and his father was an employee of her shop.
+Capa was born into a middle-class Jewish family in Budapest, where his parents were tailors.
+Capa's mother was a successful fashion shop owner, and his father was a tailor in her shop.
 Capa had two brothers: a younger brother, photographer Cornell Capa and an older brother, László Friedmann.
-Cornell moved to Paris in 1936 to join his older brother Capa, where he found an interest in photography instead of staying in the field of medicine.
-Not much is known of Capa's older brother László, except that he married Angela Maria Friedmann-Csordas in 1933.
-He died a year later and was buried next to his father in the Kozma Utca Jewish Cemetery.

 At the age of 18, Capa moved to Vienna, later relocated to Prague, and finally settled in Berlin: all cities that were centers of artistic and cultural ferment in this period.
-He started studies in journalism at the German Political College, but the Nazi Party instituted restrictions on Jews and banned them from colleges.
-Capa relocated to Paris, where he adopted the name 'Robert Capa' in 1934.
-At that time, he had already been a hobby-photographer.

-In 1934 "André Friedman", as he still called himself then, met Gerda Pohorylle, a German Jewish refugee.
-The couple lived in Paris where André taught Gerda photography.
-Together they created the name and image of "Robert Capa" as a famous American photographer, and at the beginning of the war both photographers published their work under the pseudonym of Robert Capa.
-Gerda took the name Gerda Taro and became successful in her own right.
+He studied at the Deutsche Hochschule für Politik from 1931 until 1933, when the Nazi Party instituted restrictions on Jews and banned them from universities.
+He then moved to Paris and in 1934 met Gerda Pohorylle, a German Jewish refugee.
+"André Friedman", as he called himself then, taught Gerda photography, and together they created the name and image of "Robert Capa".
+At that time, both photographers published their work under the pseudonym of Robert Capa.
+Gerda later took the name Gerda Taro and became successful in her own right.
 She travelled with Capa to Spain in 1936 intending to document the Spanish Civil War.
 In July 1937, Capa traveled briefly to Paris while Gerda remained in Madrid.
 She was killed near Brunete during a battle.
 Capa, who was reportedly engaged to her, was deeply shocked and never married.

-In February 1943 Capa met Elaine Justin, then married to the actor John Justin.
+In February 1943, Capa met Elaine Justin.
 They fell in love and the relationship lasted until the end of the war.
-Capa spent most of his time in the frontline.
+Capa spent most of his time on the front line.
 Capa called the redheaded Elaine "Pinky," and wrote about her in his war memoir, Slightly Out of Focus.
 In 1945, Elaine Justin broke up with Capa; she later married Chuck Romine.

-Some months later Capa became the lover of the actress Ingrid Bergman, who was touring in Europe to entertain American soldiers.p.
+Some months later, Capa became the lover of the actress Ingrid Bergman, who was touring in Europe to entertain American soldiers.p.
 176 In December 1945, Capa followed her to Hollywood.
 The relationship ended in the summer of 1946 when Capa traveled to Turkey.